 We're responsible for regulating private water supplies not provided by Yorkshire Water.
 A private water supply is any water supply which is not provided by a water company and which would not be considered to be a 'mains' supply, including:

 - lakes or ponds

-If you have a private water supply, you should:
+If you have a private water supply, you should find out:

-- who is responsible for the upkeep and maintenance?
+- who is responsible for its upkeep and maintenance

-- where does it go to get to your property?
+- where it goes to get to your property

-- is the treatment equipment in good order and serviced regularly?
+- whether the treatment equipment is in good order and serviced regularly

 Make sure you inspect all parts of your supply, including the catchment area, regularly.
-Any defects found should be corrected as quickly as possible.
-More information about treating and keeping your supply safe can be found on the Drinking Water Inspectorate website.
+Any defects should be corrected as quickly as possible.
+The Drinking Water Inspectorate website gives further information about treating and keeping your water supply safe.

 We monitor the quality of all private supplies in the York area.
-However, if there are only a small number of people using the supply, you may only require monitoring to be done once every 5 years.
-To find out if your supply is registered, contact our Public Protection Unit.
+However, if there are only a small number of people using the supply, we may only need to carry out monitoring once every 5 years.
+Contact our Public Protection Unit to find out if your supply is registered.

-We do not charge to provide advice and information, but do charge for additional sampling.
+We don't charge to provide advice and information, but do charge for additional sampling.

-If you no longer want to use your private supply, you can ask your local water company about the possibility of connecting to the public supply - you'll probably have to pay all of the costs.
+If you no longer want to use your private supply, you can ask your local water company about the possibility of connecting to the public supply, however, you'll probably have to pay all of the costs.